Warburgia salutaris: Traditional medicine

 This plant is used medicinally by the Maasai people to treat malaria.
 It is used as a snuff or smoked for respiratory complaints such as common cold and cough.
 The bark can be purchased at markets in Tanzania, and elsewhere.
 Moreover, "Dried bark is chewed and the juice swallowed, thus acting as remedy for stomach-ache, constipation, coughs, fever, toothache, muscle pains, weak joints, and general body pains."

+Recent studies

+Recent studies done at the University of Johannesburg have shown that a compound extract from the bark of Warburgia salutaris, called Iso-Mukaadial Acetate, is a potential new antidiabetic agent.